bioinformatics-xu/DriverGenePathway/README.md

 # DriverGenePathway
 DriverGenePathway is an R pacakge to identify driver genes and driver pathways in cancer based on MutSigCV and statistical methods.
-In addition, we have created a webserver http://www.DriverGenePathwayAPP.com for users to conduct the pacakge with low level of barrier.
+In addition, the DriverGenePathway webserver (http://www.DriverGenePathwayAPP.com) has been created to provide a user-friendly interface for users who may not be familiar with R programming.
+The webserver enables users to upload their data using a simple interface and then perform analyses using the same parameters and algorithms as those used in the R package.

 ## Access
 DriverGenePathway is free for non-commerical use only.